elem-app/spaceport/docs/Guides.md

 ### Working with project artifacts

 Each Spaceport project has an artifact that contains all the specs and their test code.
-It is a Markdown file that works like a Jupyter notebook--except for some special syntax for executable specs and test code, the rest are commentary.
+It is a Markdown file that works like a Jupyter notebook--except for some special syntax for testable specs and test code, the rest are commentary.
 Feel free to put relevant information in there to facilitate and documentation and communication.

-**Executable specs** are Markdown blockquotes that start with `>>` followed by nested lists:
+**Testable specs** are Markdown blockquotes that start with `>>` followed by nested lists:

 ```markdown
 >> Name of the spec